The Beatles’ first No. 1 hit in the U.K., “Please Please Me,” came in February 1963 on Parlophone records.

 True, the Beatles’ first hit song was “Love Me Do,” which rose to No.17 on the U.K. charts in November 1962.
 But “Please Please Me,” their second single, was the Beatles’ first popular “hard rocking” song; the song that captured their youthful exuberance and musical drive.
 It was also the song that first offered that unique “Beatles’ sound”– an appealing mix of young male vocals in sync with driving guitars.
 “Please Please Me” captured that sound in an aggressive and engaging way.
 It was feel good music that was fresh, open, and hopeful.
 The public ate it up.

 Music Player “Please Please Me”-1963

-John Lennon sang lead and played harmonica on the song, George Harrison played lead guitar, Paul McCartney was on bass, and drummer Ringo Stark delivered the back beat.
+John Lennon sang lead and played harmonica on the song, George Harrison played lead guitar, Paul McCartney was on bass, and drummer Ringo Starr delivered the back beat.
 McCartney and Harrison also supplied the harmony and background vocals.
 It was a sound the world hadn’t quite heard before – and a sound, as time would tell, that would turn music to gold.

 1963: George Martin in a sound booth at Abbey Road studios with the Beatles in the background.

 Initially, however, “Please Please Me,” as originally written by John Lennon, didn’t have the chops to make it as a No. 1 hit – at least not in the eyes of George Martin, the person then in control of the Beatles’ fate in their first London recording sessions.
 In fact, “Please Please Me” almost didn’t make it at all.